abbgrade/PsArchTools/docs/Add-ArchDataFlow.md

 ## PARAMETERS

-### -Parent
+### -Journey
-The data journey or parent layer, the layer is added to.
+The data journey, the data flow is added to.

 ```yaml
 Type: Object